This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for depression

-may include medicine to improve or balance your mood.
-Therapy may also be used to treat your depression.
-A therapist will help you learn to cope with your thoughts and feelings.
+may include medicine to relieve depression.
+Medicine is often used together with therapy.
+Therapy is a way for you to talk about your feelings and anything that may be causing depression.
 Therapy can be done alone or in a group.
 It may also be done with family members or a significant other.

 - Get regular physical activity.
-Try to exercise for 30 minutes, 3 to 5 days a week.
+Try to be active for 30 minutes, 3 to 5 days a week.
 Physical activity can help relieve depression.
-Work with your healthcare provider to develop an exercise plan that you enjoy.
+Work with your healthcare provider to develop a plan that you enjoy.
 It may help to ask someone to be active with you.

-- Get enough sleep.
-Create a routine to help you relax before bed.
+- Create a regular sleep schedule.
+A routine can help you relax before bed.
 Listen to music, read, or do yoga.
 Try to go to bed and wake up at the same time every day.
 Sleep is important for emotional health.

 - Eat a variety of healthy foods.
-Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats, fish, and cooked beans.
 A healthy meal plan is low in fat, salt, and added sugar.

 Follow up with your healthcare provider as directed: